Amtrak’s Acela is a relaxing and elegant way to travel along the Northeast Corridor, and it is a high-speed train that reaches top speeds of 150 mph!

 Small dogs or cats can go on Amtrak’s Acela along with you as you ride the train.
 Before you go, check what types of pets are allowed, pet reservations and fares, approved pet carriers, and additional details.

-If you are interested in taking your pet aboard, check here.
+If you want to take your pet aboard, check Amtrak’s carry-on pet policy.

 While boarding an Amtrak train is similar, a few things are different.
 Some stations have marks on the platform where you should wait so you are lined up for your car and reduce loading time.